the-lucky-clover/calclik/README.md

 3. Click "Load unpacked" and select the `chrome-extension` folder
 4. The extension will be installed and ready to use

-### API Key Setup
+### Free AI Processing

-The extension uses OpenAI API for event detection.
-To set up:
+CalClik uses local AI models for event detection - no API keys required:

-1. Get an API key from [OpenAI](https://platform.openai.com/api-keys)
+1. Click the CalClik extension icon
-2. Click the zro-day extension icon
+2. The AI models will download automatically on first use
-3. Enter your API key in the popup and save
+3. All processing happens locally in your browser for maximum privacy

 ### Reminders Integration Setup (Chrome)